The 6th Watermark Literary Muster in October2013 was a memorable event. We celebrated The Nature and Place of Childhood.

 The Eric Rolls Lecture

-Held in association with the National Library of Australia.
+Held annually in association with the National Library of Australia since 2012.

 The Watermark Fellowship

-A biennial Watermark Literary Fellowship for an emerging Australian writer of natural history, nature and place that has been offered since 2004.
+A biennial Watermark Literary Fellowship for an emerging Australian writer of natural history, nature and place that was offered from 2004 to 2012.

-A Biennial prize for prose fiction or nonfiction in the genre of nature writing.
+A Biennial prize for prose fiction or nonfiction in the genre of nature writing - 2004 to 2012.

 April 1923 - October 2007